The difference between

 <body>

-The spec defines
+</html>The spec defines

-element is the very top level of all other elements.
+as the root element of a document, and we can clearly see that in the above example: the element is the very top level of all other elements.
 The buck stops there because there are no more levels beyond that from which styles can be inherited.From there,

-since those are the only two elements that need to be distinguished.So, the bottom line here is that
+and make up the only two elements that fall directly inside .
+In fact, the spec defines directly in contrast to since those are the only two elements that need to be distinguished.So, the bottom line here is that

-is a descendent contained within it.
-In fact, there is a :root
+is the root element of a document where is a descendent contained within it.
+In fact, there is a :root selector in CSS.
+These target the exact same thing::root {

 }